rolling-scopes-school/nodejs-aws-shop-react/README.md

-# React-shop-cloudfront
+# My-Store-App

-This is frontend starter project for nodejs-aws mentoring program.
+This is the frontend starter project for the Node.js AWS mentoring program.
 It uses the following technologies:

 - [Vite](https://vitejs.dev/) as a project bundler
 - [React](https://beta.reactjs.org/) as a frontend framework